laulin/sf2/README.md

 # /!\ This is a very bad idea, for testing purpose only
 sf2 new -m foobar -w my_container.x
 ```

+**The password must be taken seriously as it is the authentication method for the administration of the container (a kind of root role).** You can't do any administrative action with SSH key.

 ### Auth ID and SSH key